Fleesh85/Website-development-and-protection-via-Azure/README.md

 <h2>Description</h2>

-I used Microsoft Azure to build and host my own “cyber-blog” web application.
+In this project I used Microsoft Azure to build and host my own “cyber-blog” web application.
 I secured it with a SSL certificate, and applied Azure’s security features to protect it.

 <b>Our requirements included:</b>